Adventures in Asian Art

 sei jou

-Right Concentration has to do with leaving behind sensuality, unwholesome states, as well as pleasure and pain.
-This is a complex idea, but once you have achieved the shedding of worldly sensation, you can truly concentrate and find a higher level of awareness.
+Right Concentration has to do with leaving behind sensuality, unwholesome states, as well as pleasure and pain. 正定 is a complex idea, but once you have achieved the shedding of worldly sensation, you can truly concentrate and find a higher level of awareness.

-Another definition: Concentration of mind that finds its highpoint in the four absorptions.
+Another definition: Concentration of mind that finds its high point in the four absorptions.

 This term is exclusively used by devout Buddhists.
 It is not a common term, and is remains an unknown concept to most Japanese and Chinese people.

-See Also...
-Buddhism | Enlightenment
+See Also: Buddhism | Enlightenment | Noble Eightfold Path

 All Tenets of the Noble Eightfold Path